secureCodeBox/secureCodeBox/documentation/docs/how-tos/autodiscovery.md

 The secureCodeBox allows you to set up regular scans of your infrastructure using _scheduled scans_.
 As the name suggests, these _scheduled scans_ run based on a predefined time interval.
 However, it can be cumbersome to set this up for your entire infrastructure.
 If you are operating your infrastructure inside a Kubernetes cluster, there is an easier way to do this: The SCB AutoDiscovery automates the process of setting up _scheduled scans_ by creating _scheduled scans_ for Kubernetes resources inside a cluster.

 The AutoDiscovery will observe the scanned Kubernetes resources over their whole lifecycle.
 It will automatically create, update and delete scans when necessary.
-Currently the secureCodeBox AutoDiscovery supports two modes that can be enabled independently: A _Service_ and a _Container_ AutoDiscovery.
-This tutorial will explain both modes and will give a practical step by step example you can follow to get started with them.
+Currently, the secureCodeBox AutoDiscovery supports two modes that can be enabled independently: A _Service_ and a _Container_ AutoDiscovery.
+This tutorial will explain both modes and will give a practical step-by-step example you can follow to get started with them.

 ### Container AutoDiscovery